The city of Ghent is located between the Belgian capital Brussels and the historical city of Bruges.

 It is one of the most beautiful Gothic cathedrals that I have visited.

-The architecture of this cathedral is just breathtaking and it houses an impressive number of art treasures which are worth seeing while in the city of Ghent.
+The architecture of this cathedral is just breathtaking and it houses an impressive number of art treasures that are worth seeing while in the city of Ghent.

 ✦ Belfry and Cloth Hall in Ghent